TL;DR

 A healthy lifestyle can have a direct impact on your insurance.
 Insurers look favourably on applicants who are in good health, often rewarding them with lower premiums.
 By making small, positive changes to your diet, increasing your activity levels, and ensuring you get adequate sleep, you not only improve your quality of life but can also make your financial protection more affordable.

-When setting up your FIB policy, there are several key decisions to make to ensure it's perfectly tailored to your family's needs.
+When setting up your FIB policy, there are several key decisions to make to help support it's perfectly tailored to your family's needs.

 In conclusion, Family Income Benefit is a remarkably effective and affordable way to protect your family's financial security.
 It provides a straightforward replacement for lost income, ensuring that your loved ones can navigate a difficult future without immediate financial hardship.